-It is high recommended for your company to keep your accounting records the same way as you would if you are under the Standard VAT scheme.
+It is highly recommended for your company to keep your accounting records the same way as you would if you are under the Standard VAT scheme.
 This would enable you to monitor and compare if your company is paying more VAT under the VAT flat rate scheme to HMRC.
-If your company is persistently paying extra VAT, consider opting back to VAT standard rate scheme.
+If your company is persistently paying extra VAT, consider opting back to the VAT standard rate scheme.

 Your company must leave the flat rate scheme when its sales exceeded £150,000.

-The VAT rates for businesses approved under the flat rate scheme vary and it is dependent on the business sector you are in.
+The VAT percentage rates for businesses approved under the flat rate scheme vary and it is dependent on the business sector you are in.

 VAT flat rate percentage by business sector